dboreham/docs.laconic.com/content/_index.en.md

 ## What sets Laconic apart?

-The potential of blockchain technology is currently hampered by the middleware that connects it to actual applications.
-Some solutions already exist to index and store blockchain data, but they rely on centralized monopolist services to index and serve the data; and they accept and use data that cannot be cryptographically proven to be authentic and accurate.
+Apps built on blockchain technology are currently hampered by the middleware that connects it to actual applications.
+Some solutions already exist to index and store blockchain data, but they largely rely on centralized services to index and serve the data; and they accept and use data that cannot be cryptographically proven to be authentic and accurate.
 The Laconic Network stands apart by addressing precisely these two fundamental problems — it indexes and serves data that is both decentralized and cryptographically provable.

 ## Next steps